 Scottish Labour wants the health service to be about more than treating illness.
 It must also help people to live healthy lives.
 That means more quality services that offer early interventions, are easy to access within people's communities, and encourage healthy living.
+Scottish Labour is committed to protecting the NHS in Scotland for the generations to come and making sure it is fit for the future

 We owe it to our young people that they are given the best start in life.
 This begins with maternal and child health so that mothers are given access to good healthcare which will reduce inequalities, and support them in having a healthy pregnancy and safe childbirth.

 Despite the publication of a Women's Health Plan, women continue to face inequalities in how they experience healthcare.
 We want to see greater uptake and ease of access to screening services, including the roll out of cervical screening self-sampling.
-Scottish Labour believes all women must have access to the full range of reproductive services, irrespective of where they live.
+Scottish Labour believes all women must have access to the full range UK Labour's plans will deliver millions every year in healthrelated funding for Scotland.
+This funding would deliver 160,000 more appointments every year for patients in Scotland of reproductive services, irrespective of where they live.